Partnership Working in the World Heritage Site

 Management Plan: A Framework for Partnership Working

-The Avebury WHS Officer, Sarah Simmonds and the Stonehenge WHS Coordinator, Beth Thomas form the Stonehenge and Avebury WHS Coordination Unit based at the Wiltshire and Swindon History Centre in Chippenham and coordinate the work of partners to achieve the objectives of the Management Plan.
+The Stonehenge and Avebury WHS Coordination Unit is based at the Wiltshire and Swindon History Centre in Chippenham and coordinates the work of partners to achieve the objectives of the Management Plan.

-Both Stonehenge and Avebury have Steering Committees made up of representives of the World Heritage Site partners that meet two or three times a year.
-In addition a Stonehenge and Avebury WHS Partnership Panel maintains an overview of the whole WHS.
-The minutes of the Steering Committees meetings, the Partnership Panel and the Avebury and Stonehenge Archaeological and Historical Research Group (ASAHRG) can be found in the Management of the WHS section of this website.
+Both Stonehenge and Avebury have Steering Committees made up of representatives of the World Heritage Site partners that meet two or three times a year.
+In addition a Stonehenge and Avebury World Heritage Site Partnership Panel maintains an overview of the whole site.

 Find out more about our partners below: